-You can also order:

 By phone

-Call the Denver Acquisition & Logistics Center (DALC) at 303-273-6200.
+Call the Denver Acquisition & Logistics Center (DLC) at 303-273-6200.

-If you are only ordering batteries, select 1 for the Automated Battery Reorder System.
-Enter your Social Security number and zip code when prompted.
-Then select which authorized batteries you need to reorder.
+If you are only ordering batteries, select “1” for the Automated Battery Reorder System.
+Enter your social security number and zip code when prompted.
+Then, select the authorized batteries you need to order.

-If you are ordering batteries as well as other accessories (like hearing aid wax guards), select 2 to speak with a customer service representative.
+If you are ordering batteries and other accessories (like hearing aid wax guards), select 2 to speak with a customer service representative.

 To speak with an operator, select 0.